 100 milliamp, 50 volt, Open Collector (OC) output

-Dry Contact 1 amp relay Type C contacts output
+Up to 16 Dry Contact 1 amp relay Type C contacts output

-N-channel 100v, 20 amp rated Field Effect Transistor (FET) output
+Up to 16 N-channel 100v, 20 amp rated Field Effect Transistor (FET) output

 The unit shall always power-up in the last used mode and settings and shall be ready for use without user intervention.
 The Power Restore behavior setting shall ensure the unit restores to its previous state (preset, sequence) when power is cycled.

-The unit shall always turn off those motorized circuit breakers that were added to the Brown Out protection group when the incoming voltage falls below the user defined threshold.
-When power is restored the controller will wait for the delay time entered in the GUI and then sequence those motorized circuit breakers in the predetermined order ready for use without user intervention.
+The unit shall always turn off those remote controlled relays that were added to the Brown Out protection group when the incoming voltage falls below the user defined threshold.
+When power is restored the controller will wait for the delay time entered in the GUI and then sequence those remote controlled relays in the predetermined order ready for use without user intervention.
 The Brown Out Behavior setting shall ensure the unit restores to its previous state (preset, sequence) when incoming power is restored.
 Reserve power for these operations shall be provided by a non-lead, non-acid, power buffer with adequate reserve power to complete the directed operations.

 Panel setup shall be user programmable utilizing the graphical user interface.
 The control panel shall provide the following setup features: